Hesprmic/deep-learning-challenge/README.md

 Model Interpretability: Consider using interpretable models like decision trees or logistic regression, which offer transparency and insights into the decision-making process, especially if model interpretability is important for the application.
 By employing these strategies and potentially exploring different types of models, it's possible to achieve better performance in the classification problem.

 Note: Tyler helped with a fair amount of the preprocessing coding.
 I also did research on Keras.io to get other optimizers.
+The improvement ideas came from a variety of websites and youtube videos.